watanaberyunosuke/MPMS_BranchManagement/README.md

 This software is designed to facilitate the Monash Patient Management System for patient to make appointment, see branch details and GPs.

+## Installation

+To run the program, you need to firstly have at least JVM8 version.

 ## Feature 1

 Feature 1 is the login feature that take input of username and password, based on the password, the system will navigate over to patient sub system or admin sub system.

 ## Feature 2